marwan-alfarra/8-bit-digital-logic-calculator/README.md

 ---

-## 👥 Project Context
+## 👥 Team & Course Context

 This calculator started as a group project for a Digital Logic Design course.

 We shared the work across the team, including:

--Designing and wiring the main calculator circuits -Breaking the design into subcircuits (adders, multipliers, DDA, 7-segment driver) -Preparing the documentation and slides
+- Designing and wiring the main calculator circuits
+- Breaking the design into subcircuits (adders, multipliers, DDA, 7-segment driver)
+- Preparing the documentation and slides

 I took the lead on keeping the design structured and making sure the different implementations (gates / decoder / mux) stayed consistent.

-This repo is my cleaned-up version of the project so it can be reused as a reference and shared publicly.
+This repo is a cleaned and reorganized version of our original project delivery so it can be reused as a reference and shared publicly.

 ---